AdobeDocs/experience-manager-cloud-service.nl-NL/help/sites-cloud/authoring/fundamentals/editing-content.md

 >Locking a page can be performed when [impersonating a user](/help/sites-administering/security.md#impersonating-another-user).
 However a page locked in this way can only then be unlocked by the user who was impersonated or by the admin user.
 -->

-## Een pagina ontgrendelen {#unlocking-a-page}
+## Een pagina {#unlocking-a-page} ontgrendelen

-Het ontgrendelen van een pagina lijkt erg op het [vergrendelen van de pagina](#locking-a-page).
-Nadat de pagina is vergrendeld, worden de vergrendelingsopties vervangen door ontgrendelingsacties.
+Het ontgrendelen van een pagina lijkt sterk op het vergrendelen van de pagina[. ](#locking-a-page) Nadat de pagina is vergrendeld, worden de vergrendelingsopties vervangen door ontgrendelingsacties.

 In het menu Pagina-informatie wordt **Ontgrendelen** als optie weergegeven en het pictogram Vergrendelen in de Sites-console wordt vervangen door een pictogram **Ontgrendelen**.